mattclarke/elixir_epics/README.md

 - Mostly taken care of by Brod.

 ## Possible improvements
+- Port splits the sys out if there is too much data? e.g. a long epics waveform
 - Handle long[], double[], int[] (does that exist?)
 - Cached values need to only be updated when value changes.
 - Separate the monitor code into a separate testable module.